 If you’re new to the concept of living math or need some help refining your definition/vision, this post should be your first stop.
+What is living math?

 Enjoy These Posts

-Clicking the link below will lead you to my living math category of posts.
+Peruse my living math category of posts.
 In other words, you’ll have access to each and every post I’ve every written about living math.
 If this seems a tad overwhelming, you might skip on down to the next section where I’ve linked directly to some of my very favorite lesson ideas.

 A Few of My Very Favorite Lesson Ideas